blackhacker09/Real-Weather/README.md

 * This web app displays the live weather of any place you want to know!

-* It also displays current date,time and country from which searched city belongs.
+* It also displays current date, time and country from which searched city belongs.

 * It is created by using Node.js and Express.js